You are now in the main content area

 Biography

-Dr. Girard’s research interests focus on functions mediated by the medial temporal lobe, including primarily memory and spatial cognition.
-He is particularly interested in the applications of this study area and approach to understanding functional consequences of medial-temporal abnormalities in clinical conditions including schizophrenia, depression, and post-traumatic stress disorder (PTSD).
-Through studies with clinical samples, research in his Brain Imaging and Memory lab also aims to inform and test theories of normal cognition.
+Dr. Girard’s research interests span domains of clinical neuroscience, cognitive psychopathology, and cognitive pharmacology, particularly regarding memory, psychosis, fMRI, and sleep-paralysis hallucinations.
+For instance, his research aims to understand functional consequences of medial-temporal abnormalities in clinical conditions including psychosis, depression, and post-traumatic stress disorder (PTSD), as well as to inform and test cognitive theories.
 In this vein, Dr. Girard moved from being primarily a behavioural neuroscientist (Graduate studies, U Waterloo) to that of a cognitive neuroscientist studying human conditions via neuropsychological, cognitive-science, and neuroimaging methods (Post-doctoral studies, Center for Addiction & Mental Health/ U Toronto).
-Dr. Girard and lab members have also been exploring the effects of recreational drug use on cognition, intelligence assessment, and the spatial and temporal nature of multimodal hallucinations accompanying sleep paralysis.
-The combination of these perspectives has made valuable contributions to current research approaches in the lab at Ryerson University.
+Dr. Girard and lab members have also been exploring relations among recreational drug use and cognition, intelligence assessment, and the spatial and temporal nature of multimodal hallucinations accompanying sleep paralysis.
+The combination of these perspectives has made valuable contributions to current research approaches in the lab at Toronto Metropolitan University.
 Some current research questions include:

-• How are forms of memory and mnemonic processes differentially aberrant across clinical conditions (schizophrenia spectrum, depression, PTSD, recreational drug use)?
+• How do forms of memory and mnemonic processes differ across clinical spectra (psychosis, depression, traumatic stress)?

-• How do emotional and self-referential thought processes contribute to memory of one’s past, future thoughts, and symptoms of psychopathology (psychosis, depression)?
+• How do emotional and self-referential thought processes relate to memory of one’s past, future thoughts, and symptoms of psychopathology (psychosis, PTSD, depression)?

 Selected Publications & Presentations